Nature Preschool Conference

-Nature-based preschools are re-focusing the lens on early childhood environmental education.
-Join us for the second annual conference to address the unique benefits and challenges of nature-based curriculum in early childhood programs.
+Nature-based preschools are re-focusing the lens on early childhood education.
+Join us for the third annual conference to address the unique benefits and challenges of nature-based curriculum in early childhood programs.

 This conference is approved by MSDE’s Office of Childcare.
 You may earn up to 12 professional development training hours in Core of Knowledge (5 hours in Child Development; 6 hours in Curriculum; 1 hour in Health, Safety and Nutrition; and 1 hour in Community).
 Successful completion of a culminating conference assessment is required in order to receive your certificate.

 Growing Up Wild in City Parks

 Mary Hardcastle: Baltimore City Recreation and Parks, Md.

 Friday, 7 – 9 p.m.

 One of the greatest gifts we can give children is access to nearby settings where they can explore the wonders of nature.
 City parks can be those places for structured and unstructured opportunities through recreational and educational activities – think of parks as outdoor classrooms!
 The physical and cognitive benefits of nature discovery in parks far outweigh any potential hazards.
 We are hard-wired to connect with our environment so let’s make sure that public parks and green spaces are available to all children and that every child can develop a caring relationship with the natural world.
 Read Mary's bio.

 These interactive workshops provide inspiration for nature-based curriculum in your program:

 KEYNOTE EXERCISE: Coming Full Circle in the Urban Wild